macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 3/README.md

 For your work, try to do a research for:

 - something like HTML website favicon
 - something like HTML how to set width and height to an image
+- where to get the icons?
+Whenever you want, you can try Flaticon (https://www.flaticon.com/)

 # The task is to create a simle HTML multi-page website